Maxtasy/website-performance-analyzer/README.md

 # perfcheck

-A CLI tool that measures basic web performance metrics for a given URL.
+A CLI tool that measures basic web performance metrics for a given URL, with support for repeated runs and A/B comparison between two URLs.

 ## Metrics